gballet/osmpbfinputformat/README.md

 OsmPbfInputFormat
 =================

-An Hadoop API Inputformat for reading Open Street Map Protobuf Files
+An Hadoop API Inputformat for reading Open Street Map Protobuf Files.
+Currently parsing Nodes and Ways is implemented as a Hadoop Inpput Format and using Pig.
+Reading relations are not currently implemented.

 Installation
 ------------

-This library relies on the Hadoop client library, Google protobufs and the osmpbf library.
+This library relies on the Hadoop client library, Google protobuf (>= 2.5.0) and the osmpbf library.
 All dependencies are summarized in the `pom.xml` file, so that maven takes care of them for you.
 Simply type:

 	mvn package